AY-AllenYe/LipstickRecommendation/README.md

 ```

 ### TODO
     1.More datasets.(By fetching from some online shops, TaoBao and Amazon etc.)
     2.More dimension of datasets.(Not just colors, but also other attributes, glossiness and moisture etc.)
     3.Re-determine the Cluster by new-updated datasets.
     4.Find more proper and intelligent algorithm of classification.
     5.Find mor accurate models or nets to train.
-6.UI and repository.
+    6.UI and repository, which can easily interact.

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+    7.Function: Recommend other items in same cluster, list its information or online shopping website.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+    8.Function(Maybe): Virtual dress-on if input real-time video of human face.